LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/Post-conversation-user-guide.md

 * **Continue sequence** - This would tell the Bot Studio UI that another brick should come right after the brick in which this action is defined.
 * **End conversation** - triggers an “end conversation message” that is assigned with the terminate command in the JSON.

-## Step 4 - Set the Survey timeout and general settings
+## Step 4 - Set the survey timeout and general settings

 #### Survey timeout